mjethani/hugo-dario/README.md

   disableFontPreload = true
 ```

-Inlining all styles and scripts directly within the HTML can simplify deployment and speed up initial page load:
+Inlining all styles and scripts directly within the HTML can simplify deployment and improve initial page load speed, as everything is bundled into a single HTML file.
+The trade-off is reduced caching efficiency, since CSS and JavaScript are no longer separate cacheable files.
+By default, this project does not inline CSS or JavaScript, but you can enable it with the following settings:

 ```toml
 [params]